Aberdeen University Students' Association

 Aberdeen University Students' Association (often referred to as AUSA) is the students' association of the University of Aberdeen, an ancient university in the city of Aberdeen in North East Scotland.
-It organises recreational activities; provides welfare and employment services for students; promotes equality and diversity of students; advancement of education; and provide facilities and support for student societies and sports clubs.
+It organises recreational activities, including the fresher's fair; provides welfare and advice services for students; promotes equality and diversity of students; advancement of education; and provide facilities and support for student groups, forums, societies and sports clubs.
+In 2014 AUSA had around 14,000 members.
+In 2025 AUSA has around 16,000 members.
+All registered students at the University of Aberdeen are automatically enrolled as members of the Union.